Professional Reviews

 I also like NordPass’s password health checker.
 It alerts you to weak, reused, and old passwords, and provides you with a link to the individual websites where you can change them.
 This is a feature many top password managers (such as 1Password and Dashlane) include, but I like how simple and lightweight NordPass’s health checker is — it doesn’t give you an overall score like a lot of competitors, but just lists which passwords you need to change and why.

 With NordPass Premium, you get 3 GB of storage to attach all kinds of files to your passwords and notes, including important documents, photos, and videos.
-Annoyingly, individual files are limited to 50 MB, and the feature is currently only available on desktops and iOS devices — but it works really well so it’s still a nice addition to have.
+Annoyingly, individual files are limited to 50 MB, but it works really well so it’s still a nice addition to have.

 Overall, NordPass provides essential password management at a very good value.
-You can use NordPass Free on 1 device at a time, whereas NordPass Premium brings you coverage for up to 6 devices for $1.99 / month.
+You can use NordPass Free on 1 device at a time, whereas NordPass Premium lets 1 user connect to unlimited devices for $1.34 / month.
 NordPass Family is the same, but it adds licenses for up to 6 users.

 Bottom Line: